JackDanna/FogentRoleplayTemplate/README.md

 Tier Of Play represents the how large the stakes are for a game/campaign aswell as how powerful the player characters are.

+**Level:** Used to represent milestones a character has crossed corolating to an increase in skill/ability/compentence/ect...

 **Attribute Points:** The number of points you can spend to increase a character's Attributes.

 **Skill Points:** The number of points you get to spend on Core Skills, Vocations, and Combat Skills.